In This Article

 Perimeter Security

-When it comes to cyber security, perimeter security is often the first line of defense for many organizations.
-This can involve the use of firewalls and intrusion prevention systems (IPS) to keep malicious activity outside of a network.
+When it comes to cyber security, perimeter security is generally the first line of defence for an organization.
+It can involve the use of firewalls and intrusion prevention systems (IPS) to keep malicious activity outside of a network.
 However, as IT environments become increasingly more complex, distributed, and dynamic, perimeter security is no longer enough to prevent data breaches and other forms of attack.

 As you probably know, during the coronavirus pandemic, many employees were forced to work from home.
 This meant that they were accessing their company’s network from a wide range of unsecured locations, using their own devices.